kareemgabe/Rabbit-challenge/README.md

 Start the development server with yarn run start:dev.

+Run yarn test   to test cases

+Don't forget to add the .env file at the root path

+  .env:

+   DATABASE_URL=// Use your local database here

+   PUSHOVER_USER_KEY=u6jjng5y1sfp1yrtqrgvpixp4rv3k8

+   PUSHOVER_API_TOKEN=a1nthoomn4ywhi7847sfeyn465kfny

 Top 10 Most Frequently Ordered Products API

-  .env:

-   DATABASE_URL=// Use your local database here PUSHOVER_USER_KEY=u6jjng5y1sfp1yrtqrgvpixp4rv3k8 PUSHOVER_API_TOKEN=a1nthoomn4ywhi7847sfeyn465kfny

 This API provides a list of the top 10 most frequently ordered products in a specific area.
 By querying the API with an area parameter, users can retrieve a sorted list of products based on the total number of orders in that area.
 Each product in the response includes details such as its unique ID, name, category, and the number of orders it has received.
 This data helps businesses with inventory management, marketing strategies, and product recommendations, enabling data-driven decision-making.